Renewing your community radio broadcasting licence

 If we do not approve a transfer application, you may apply to the Administrative Appeals Tribunal for a review of the decision.

-In either case, we may issue a media release announcing our decision.
+The ACMA may issue a media release announcing our decision.